QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

 :index:`A Problem that Stumped Milton Friedman`
 ***********************************************

-(and that Abraham Wald solved by inventing sequential analysis)
+(and that Abraham Wald solved by inventing sequential analysis).

 .. index::
     single: Models; Sequential analysis

 .. contents:: :depth: 2

-Co-authored with Chase Coleman
+Co-authored with Chase Coleman.

 Overview
 =========

-This lecture describes a statistical decision problem encountered  by Milton Friedman and W. Allen Wallis during World War II when they were analysts at the U.S. Government's  Statistical Research Group at Columbia University
+This lecture describes a statistical decision problem encountered  by Milton Friedman and W. Allen Wallis during World War II when they were analysts at the U.S. Government's  Statistical Research Group at Columbia University.

-This problem led Abraham Wald :cite:`Wald47` to formulate **sequential analysis**, an approach to statistical decision problems intimately related to dynamic programming
+This problem led Abraham Wald :cite:`Wald47` to formulate **sequential analysis**, an approach to statistical decision problems intimately related to dynamic programming.

-In this lecture, we apply dynamic programming algorithms to Friedman and Wallis and Wald's problem
+In this lecture, we apply dynamic programming algorithms to Friedman and Wallis and Wald's problem.

 Key ideas in play will be: